espocrm/documentation/docs/user-guide/quotes.md

 # Quotes

-Quotes feature is available in [Sales Pack](https://www.espocrm.com/extensions/sales-pack/).
+The Quotes feature is available in [Sales Pack](https://www.espocrm.com/extensions/sales-pack/).

-Quote is a specific group of products or services with their quantities and prices that you quote to customers.
+A Quote is a specific group of products or services with their quantities and prices that you quote to customers.

 Quote has a relationship with Opportunity.
-You can add `Quotes` panel to Opportunity detail view at Administration > Layout Manager > Opportunities > Relationships.
+You can add the *Quotes* panel to the Opportunity detail view at Administration > Layout Manager > Opportunities > Relationships.
 When creating a new quote linked to an opportunity it transfers opportunity items to the quote.

-You can add Quotes panel to Account's detail view to be able to see related quotes: Administration > Layout Manager > Accounts > Relationships.
+You can add the Quotes panel to the Account detail view to be able to see related quotes.
+At Administration > Layout Manager > Accounts > Relationships.

 In the article: